Food and the Scottish royal household: Marmalade and cotignac

 The word "marmalade" does not derive from a combination of the words "Mary" and "malade", as is sometimes claimed, but from a Portuguese word for the quince.
 A Portuguese quince paste was called marmelado.
 Mary certainly enjoyed and made a quince preserve called "cotignac" in France and "marmalade" in Scotland, as recorded in the accounts of the French royal children's household for 1551 held by the Bibliothèque nationale de France.
 The British Library has an account for food for the French household in the same year.
+Jacques Alexander supplied 40 boxes used to set the quince preserve "made by the Scottish queen in her chamber" in 1551.
+Cotignac was also made in the wardrobe and the chamber of the governess Françoise de Paroy.

-Shortly before the birth of Prince James in June 1566, an associate of Francis Yaxley came from Flanders with a gift for her including "banqueting dishes of sugar and marmalade".
+According to Anthony Standen, before the baptism of Prince James in 1566, an associate of Francis Yaxley came from Flanders with a gift from Margaret Douglas including a "bancketynge dysshe of sugare and marmelade".

-Mary of Guise wrote to France for fruit trees in 1538.
+Mary of Guise wrote to France for fruit trees in 1538, and was sent fruit from France including quinces.
 Early Scottish recipes for marmalades and preserves are found in recipe books compiled for Margaret Home, Countess of Moray in the 1630s, a 1683 manuscript associated with Dunrobin Castle, and a recipe book of Katherine Bruce, Lady Saltoun.
 Fruits were considered as foodstuffs and medicine.
 Pomegranates and lemons or limes, "20 apile garnattis and 6 sidronis", were sent from Edinburgh to Mary when she was unwell at Jedburgh in October 1566.